 Anti sickness medicines can often greatly reduce sickness.
 But other methods, such as complementary therapies or changing your diet may also help.

-A number of different types of complementary therapies are used by people with cancer to help control nausea and vomiting.
+Different types of complementary therapies are used by people with cancer to help control nausea and vomiting.
 Some people find that using relaxation techniques such as visualisation helps to reduce their nausea.
-Others have found that hypnotherapy and acupuncture can help, especially if the very thought of having treatment makes you sick (anticipatory nausea and vomiting).
+Others have found that hypnotherapy and acupuncture can help, especially if the very thought of having treatment makes you sick.
+This is known as anticipatory nausea and vomiting.